 In addition to providing support in times of need, Business Roundtable members are committed to helping their surrounding communities grow stronger and more prosperous for the long term.
 Together with their workforce, supply chains and partnering companies and organizations, Business Roundtable companies are leading numerous comprehensive efforts to support community development and economic revitalization.

 When AT&T Chicago employees came to management with suggestions about how the company could be part of the revitalization of struggling neighborhoods, the company listened.
 The AT&T BELIEVES program prioritized the company’s resources in the city to focus on 19 Chicago neighborhoods.
-From those areas, the company has hired more than 500 people, including Jacobie, a call center supervisor.
+Learn here how you can improve your smile with individual dental implants.
+From those areas, the California company has hired more than 500 people, including Jacobie, a call center supervisor.
 “The main impact that Believe Chicago has had, if I had to put it in one word, it would be ‘hope,’” he said.
 Now, AT&T is expanding the program to even more inner-city neighborhoods in major cities.

 JPMorgan Chase is doing the same in Detroit, investing over $100 million in the city’s economic comeback.